 Immerse yourself in the surviving Mayan culture of the area and visit remote and untouched Mayan archaeological sites, such as the famous and easily accessible sites of Tulum and Coba, or visit the beautiful and majestic Mayan ruins of Palenque in the Chiapas region.
 And finally, the colonial city of Mérida is the peninsula’s cultural capital and the local artisans of Izamal will be sure to offer you some souvenirs of your trip.

 The facilities at our accommodation are more basic than you are accustomed to - please travel with an open mind and a willingness to adapt to local conditions.
-Accommodation is in shared (mixed sex) dorm rooms with shared bathroom facilities.
+Accommodation is in shared (mixed gender) dorm rooms with shared bathroom facilities.
 There is bottled water available for cooking and drinking only.
 Cold water is used for showering and flush toilet facilities.
 Participants share base duties including cooking, cleaning and other chores.
 You need to bring your own mosquito net and bedding, for example a thin sleeping bag liner.

 If you need additional nights before or after your project, you need to book these separately.
 Just ask your travel advisor for help!